CourtneyGosselin/InteractiveConversationalAgent/README.md

 Found in the files folder and ReadMe File
 * Level 0 DFD
 * Level 1 DFD
-* Submission of your GitHub repositor
+* Submission of your GitHub repository
 * Graph showing different features developed on seperate branh w commits amde to repo
 * Include sample output of dialogue 30 turns showing the new features
 * Document a list of limitation fo the program showing two short version of what it cannot handle